bonyadmitr/ProductsObjC/README.md

 - used SDWebImage for better cache and optimization
 - used PromiseKit for better code style, than GCD
 - used UIStackView for layout

+## There are
+- scrollView for detail product.
+You can see it in landscape
+- ...